realworldocaml/book/en/maps-and-hashtables.md

 - : (string * int) option = Some ("snoo", 3)
 ```

-If we try to compute the symmetric diff of these two maps, the
+Since the algorithm behind `Map.symmetric_diff` depends on both maps
+using the same comparison function, we shouldn't be able to run this
+function jointly on these two maps.
+Indeed, if we try, the compiler
-compiler will reject it as a type error.
+will reject it as a type error.

 ```ocaml
 # Map.symmetric_diff ord_map rev_map;;